Algorithm Design: A Fairness-Accuracy Frontier: Introduction

 We model this as an information design problem \citep{KamenicaGentzkow} where the designer chooses a garbling of the available inputs, and an agent chooses an algorithm (based on the garbling) to maximize accuracy.
 Under weak conditions, it turns out to be without loss for the designer to only control the algorithm's inputs.
 That is, any error pair that a designer would choose to implement given full control of the algorithm can also be achieved by appropriately garbling the inputs.

 Might the optimal garbling involve completely excluding a covariate from use in the algorithm?
 We demonstrate two results: First, excluding group identity as an algorithmic input is strictly welfare-reducing for all designers (with FA preferences) if and only if the permitted covariates are group-balanced.
-Second, when group identity is permitted as an input, then completely excluding any other covariate makes every designer strictly worse off, so long as that covariate satisfies a mild condition that we call decision-relevance.
-We could apply these results to the policy question of whether to permit standardized test scores in admissions decisions.
-In this case, the latter result suggests that so long as group identity is a permissible input in admission decisions,\footnote{This is currently true in most states in the US, pending the decision of \emph{Students for Fair Admissions, Inc. v.
-President and Fellows of Harvard College}.} then excluding test scores is welfare-reducing for \emph{all} designers with the power to garble covariates.
-On the other hand, if group identity is not permitted as an input in college admissions decisions (as is the case in California and Michigan), then the optimal garbling of covariates for some designer preference may indeed involve completely excluding test scores, and we provide a simple example to illustrate this effect.
+Second, when group identity is permitted as an input, then completely excluding any other covariate makes every designer strictly worse off, so long as that covariate satisfies a mild condition that we call \emph{decision-relevance}.
+This result can be applied, for instance, to thinking through the relationship between banning group identity and excluding standardized test scores in university admissions decisions.
+It suggests that when group identity is a permissible input in admission decisions, then excluding test scores is welfare-reducing for \emph{all} designers with the power to flexibly garble covariates.
+On the other hand, when group identity is not permitted as an input in college admissions decisions (as is now the case in the United States following the Supreme Court decision in \emph{Students for Fair Admissions, Inc. v.
+President and Fellows of Harvard College}), then the optimal garbling of covariates for some designer preference may indeed involve completely excluding test scores, and we provide a simple example to illustrate this effect (Section \ref{sec:SimpleExample}).

+Finally, we conclude by illustrating our key definitions and results on two popular healthcare datasets from the algorithmic fairness literature.
+We conduct two analyses: First, we evaluate whether the covariates in these datasets are group-balanced or group-skewed (finding that one is group-skewed and the other is an interesting case of group-balance in which the group-optimal points lie on the 45 degree line).
+Second, we depict the fairness-accuracy frontier.
+This allows us to study the limits of input design for each of the datasets (it turns out to be without loss for the designer in one dataset and with loss in the other) and also to study how the frontier changes when group-specific algorithms are permitted.
+These empirical illustrations of our framework speak to its potential relevance for assessing fairness-accuracy tradeoffs in practical algorithm design problems.